rubickcz/dotfiles/README.md

 ## Troubleshooting

+#### /boot is full
+This is caused by mounting EFI partition created by Windows (it's size is around 100MB) as `/boot`.
+The EFI parition should be mounted to `/efi`, otherwise Linux kernel image will fill up the space quickly.

-#### X.org does not start
+#### X.org does not start or no login prompt
 This is most likely caused by some issue with video driver.
 Make sure drivers for your GPU are installed.
+Sometimes following actions help:
+* reboot
+* plug monitor to another output (if available)
+* switch to other virtual terminal (using e.g. `Ctrl+Alt+F2`) and then back

+#### Screen is tearing
+The symptoms are visible horizontal lines on fast moving objects (e.g. in a video).
+The solution, currently for nVidia only, is to switch on **X Server Display Configuration -> Advanced -> Force Full Composition Pipeline**.